 Above: Dixon's King Safety Cable™ Hose-to-Tool Service

-Safety check valves installed between a compressor and the hose can shut off the flow of air in case of equipment failure, but in certain applications—like pile driving or sand blasting, where a surge of air is needed immediately—a safety check valve cannot be used.
+Safety check valves installed between a compressor and the hose can shut off the flow of air in case of equipment failure, but in certain applications—like pile driving or sandblasting, where a surge of air is needed immediately—a safety check valve cannot be used.
 That’s where King safety cables come in.
 King safety cables prevent hose whip in the event of the accidental separation of a coupling or clamp device.
 The steel cables span the hose fittings to provide standby safety for the hose.

 How King safety cables work

 King safety cables feature spring-loaded loops in the cable ends that are easily opened to pass over the couplings, providing a firm grip on the hose.
-The cables can be used in hose-to-hose installations, as well as hose-to-rigid outlet, or hose-to-tool configurations.
+The cables can be used in hose-to-hose installations, as well as a hose-to-rigid outlet, or hose-to-tool configurations.

 On hose-to-hose applications, the King safety cable should be installed on the hose portion of the assembly in a fully extended position.
-When used on hose-to-rigid outlet or tool, the spring-loaded end should go over the hose, while the choker end is installed on the outlet or tool.
+When used on a hose-to-rigid outlet or tool, the spring-loaded end should go over the hose, while the choker end is installed on the outlet or tool.